-As the world works toward achieving net-zero emissions by 2050, transitioning to a low-carbon economy requires massive amounts of critical metals to produce batteries and other clean energy technologies.
-For example, on average, a conventional gas car contains five times less selected metal mass than that required to build an electric vehicle.
-Not surprisingly, the demand for nickel, cobalt, copper, and manganese has skyrocketed.
-Projections from the World Bank are that this demand will increase by 500% by 2050, and its sheer scale raises concerns about these metals' availability and sustainability.
-Without deep sea minerals, 388 new mines must be built by 2030 to provide the necessary minerals to meet international government mandates for electric vehicles.
+The demand for nickel, cobalt, copper, and manganese, materials crucial for producing advanced technologies in defense, energy, and infrastructure, has skyrocketed.
+Projections from the World Bank indicate that demand for these metals will increase by 500% by 2050, raising concerns about their availability and sustainability on a global scale.
+Without deep-sea minerals, 388 new mines must be built by 2030 to provide the necessary minerals to meet this demand.